eclipse/epsilon-website/mkdocs/docs/doc/articles/exercises/index.md

 ## Exercise 9: Constructing graphical editors

-Create GMF editors for the metamodels you have written in the exercises above using EuGENia.
+Create GMF editors for the metamodels you have written in the exercises above using Eugenia.